So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 1. Moussy (¥5000-10,000)

 Moussy also has a sister brand called Azul, which has a similar style of clothing.
-The average item is between 5 to 10 thousand yen.
-The style tends to be more edgy, tomboyish, or “chic”, rather than girly.
+The average item costs between 5 to 10 thousand yen.
+The style tends to be more edgy, tomboyish, or “chic,” rather than girly.

 2. Rope Picnic (¥5000-10,000)